 After working on the long since defunct Pacific Coast Stock Exchange in San Francisco, founder Bill Cadman found himself in between jobs at age 29.
 He picked up a Sunset guide to wine country and started browsing the pages.
 The “wine country” north of San Francisco caught his eye.
-Bill came to the Napa Valley without any experience in the wine industry, took a job at Charles Krug Winery and began commuting in a 1955 Ford pickup from Sausalito to St. Helena.
+Bill came to the Napa Valley without any experience in the wine industry and took a job at Charles Krug Winery and began commuting in a 1955 Ford pickup from Sausalito to St. Helena.

 Tulocay as Bill will tell you tongue in cheek, means “fine wines at reasonable prices” but in actuality it is an Indian word.

-For a low production winery Tulocay makes large variety of different types of wines.
-Bill has been working with the historic (and nearby) Haynes Vineyard since his first vintage in 1975.
-Haynes Vineyard was first planted around 1966 under the tutelage of Louis M. Martini and André Tchelistcheff.
-These are certainly among the oldest if not the oldest continuously commercially producing Pinot Noir vines in all of the Napa Valley.
+The Haynes Vineyard (not to be confused with another historical vineyard by the name of Hayne Vineyard – owned by Chase Cellars in St. Helena) was first planted around 1966 under the tutelage of Louis M. Martini and André Tchelistcheff.
+These are certainly among the oldest if not the oldest continuously commercially producing Pinot Noir vines in all of Napa Valley.

-One aspect which differentiates Tulocay from almost all Napa wineries is the wines here are typically 3-4 years older than other wineries’ current vintages and at the time of our latest visit, the wines we were tasting were five and six years old – certainly not a bad thing for consumers.
+One aspect which differentiates Tulocay from almost all Napa wineries is their wines are typically 3-4 years older than other wineries’ current vintages and at the time of our latest visit, the wines we were tasting were five and six years old – certainly not a bad thing for consumers.
 Consumers can also take note that these wines are not priced higher despite the additional aging.
-Even a varietal that is often the highest priced in the valley, Cabernet Sauvignon, is reasonably priced.
+Even a variety that is often the highest priced in the valley, Cabernet Sauvignon, is reasonably priced.